chtoukre/platform-engineer/task2/README.md

 I was responsible for presenting vulnerability scores to DevOps via **Backstage**, helping developers understand the severity of vulnerabilities and decide which ones to remediate first.

+To prevent these security findings from being ignored, a centralized page showing the scores and best practices could motivate people to address them.
+It is especially important to explain why they can be dangerous and how they could affect their applications.